Kieran Fenby-Hulse

 Summary of Research Interests

-My research explores how the arts and humanities approaches can shape, inform and underpin approaches to civic, policy, and community engagement.
+My research explores mechanisms and approaches to knowledge exchange and civic engagement and how arts and humanities methods, in particular, can shape, inform and underpin community, business, and policy participation and impact.
 I am currently working on three interrelated projects:

 External Roles and Professional Activities